Greg Zuerlein: 2018 season

-In the 2018 season opener, Zuerlein converted all three extra point attempts and converted four of five field goal attempts, including a 55-yarder in a 33–13 win over the Oakland Raiders on Monday Night Football, earning him NFC Special Teams Player of the Week for the sixth time in his career.
-He suffered a groin injury in pregame warmups before the Week 2 game against the Arizona Cardinals.
-He returned to action in Week 7 against the San Francisco 49ers, converting four extra point attempts and three field goal attempts in the 39–10 victory.
+In the 2018 season opener, Zuerlein converted all three extra point attempts and converted four of five field goal attempts, including a 55-yarder in a 33–13 win over the Raiders on Monday Night Football, earning him NFC Special Teams Player of the Week for the sixth time in his career.
+He suffered a groin injury in pregame warmups before the Week 2 game against the Cardinals.
+He returned to action in Week 7 against the 49ers, converting four extra point attempts and three field goal attempts in the 39–10 victory.
 In Week 11, against the Kansas City Chiefs on Monday Night Football, he converted six of seven extra point attempts and three field goal attempts in the historic 54–51 victory.
-In the regular season finale against the San Francisco 49ers, he converted all six extra point attempts and both field goal attempts in the 48–32 victory.
+In the regular season finale against the 49ers, he converted all six extra point attempts and both field goal attempts in the 48–32 victory.
 Overall, he finished the 2018 season converting 35 of 36 extra point attempts and 27 of 31 field goal attempts.
 The Rams won the NFC West and earned the #2-seed in the NFC Playoffs.

-In the Divisional Round against the Dallas Cowboys, he converted three extra-point attempts and three of four field-goal attempts in the 30–22 victory.
+In the Divisional Round against the Cowboys, he converted three extra-point attempts and three of four field-goal attempts in the 30–22 victory.
 In the 2019 NFC Championship Game against the New Orleans Saints, Zuerlein was instrumental in the Rams' overtime win, hitting all four of his field-goal attempts.
 This included a 48-yard field goal near the end of regulation to send the game into overtime, and then a 57-yard field goal to win the game in sudden death overtime, sending his team to the Super Bowl LIII.
 The winning kick tied the record for the longest successful field goal in NFL overtime history.
 In Super Bowl LIII against the New England Patriots, Zuerlein made a 53-yard field goal late in the third quarter to score the first Rams’ points and tie the game at 3–3.
 With 8 seconds left in the game and his team down 13–3, he missed a 48-yard field goal that would’ve set up his team for a desperation attempt to tie or win the game with an ensuing onside kick recovery and a Hail Mary pass.
 The Rams lost 13–3.